schilkp/Tonbandgeraet/docs/doc/tband_cli.md

 > cargo install --path .
 ```

-This will compile the tool, and place the finished executable in your local cargo binary direction.
+This will compile the tool, and place the finished executable in your local cargo binary directory.
 Where that
 is [depends on your system](https://doc.rust-lang.org/cargo/commands/cargo-install.html).
 Most likely you will
 have to add it to your `PATH`.